pkumod/gStore/README.md

 - [Project Structure](docs/STRUCT.md): show the whole structure and process of this project

-- [Related Essays](docs/ESSAY.md): contain essays and publications related with gStore

-- [Update Logs](docs/CHANGELOG.md): keep the logs of the system updates

-- [Test Results](docs/TEST.md): present the test results of a series of experiments

 - - -

-## Other Business
+## Submit questions

 Bugs are recorded in [BUG REPORT](docs/BUGS.md).

-You are welcomed to submit the bugs you discover if they do not exist in this file.
+You are welcome to submit any advice or errors in the Github Issues part of this repository and [official website forum](http://www.gstore.cn/pcsite/index.html#/medical), if not requiring in-time reply.
+However, if you want to urgent on us to deal with your reports, please email to <gstore@pku.edu.cn>,<jiuhua.qi@cqbdri.pku.edu.cn> to submit your suggestions and report bugs.
+A full list of our whole team is in [Mailing List](docs/MAIL.md).

 We have written a series of short essays addressing recurring challenges in using gStore to realize applications, which are placed in [Recipe Book](docs/TIPS.md).

-You are welcome to report any advice or errors in the github Issues part of this repository, if not requiring in-time reply.
-However, if you want to urgent on us to deal with your reports, please email to <gjsjdbgroup@pku.edu.cn> to submit your suggestions and report bugs.
-A full list of our whole team is in [Mailing List](docs/MAIL.md).

-There are some restrictions when you use the current gStore project, you can see them on [Limit Description](docs/LIMIT.md).

 Sometimes you may find some strange phenomena(but not wrong case), or something hard to understand/solve(don't know how to do next), then do not hesitate to visit the [Frequently Asked Questions](docs/FAQ.md) page.

-Graph database engine is a new area and we are still trying to go further.
-Things we plan to do next is in [Future Plan](docs/PLAN.md) chapter, and we hope more and more people will support or even join us.
+Graph database engine is a new area and we are still trying to go further, and we hope more and more people will support or even join us.
 You can support in many ways:

 - watch/star our project